ruv/forth-design-exp/docs/resolver-api.md

 In the case of _k+m_ is 0, `xt-tt` may be equal to the xt of `TT-NOOP` word.
 Otherwise `xt-tt` should represent the semantics of (b.1-2) or (c.1-2) items of the text interpreter in accordance with the returned values.

+Performing of this definition should not have a detectable side effect beyond the specified stack effect.

 The xt of this definition (__t__) is the system default lexeme resolver chain